nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Never tried---haven't had a chance.
 I was in the Home till I was sixteen and I've been in service these other two years."

 "Well you're lucky.
-Where you go'n work now?"
+Where you go &rsquo;n work now?"

 "Right on the same street.
 For a man named Merrit."